 The inside mirror has day and night positions.
 The night position reduces glare from the headlights of vehicles behind you.
 Flip the small tab on the bottom of the mirror forward or backward to select day or night position.

-On the DX, the outside mirror can be adjusted by moving the knob on the inside of the driver's door.
+The outside mirror can be adjusted by moving the knob on the inside of the driver's door.